Is Avenue Therapeutics Inc. (NASDAQ:ATXI) stock a better investment at this time?

 I will give a breakdown of the key shareholders in Avenue Therapeutics Inc. (ATXI).
 Recent figures show that the company’s insiders hold 52.67% of shares.
 A total of 20 institutional investors hold shares in the company, making 3.00% of its stock and 6.33% of its float.

-Jun 29, 2022, it was reported that the Company’s largest institutional holder is Renaissance Technologies, LLC holding total of 8293.0 shares that make 0.04% of the company’s total number of shares and are currently priced at 75466.0.
+Jun 29, 2022, it was reported that the Company’s largest institutional holder is Renaissance Technologies, LLC holding total of 8293.0 shares that make 0.04% of the company’s total number of shares and are currently priced at 0.12 million.

 The securities firm Vanguard Group, Inc. (The) holds 8771.0 shares of ATXI, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 0.04%, and the holding percentage of shares is valued at 79816.0.
+Taking this into account, the holding percentage comes to 0.04%, and the holding percentage of shares is valued at 0.12 million.

 An overview of Avenue Therapeutics Inc.’s technicals